Sione's 2: Unfinished Business: Critical response

 The film has received mixed reviews, with Steve Kilgallon of stuff.co.nz praising the film's dark but clever plot, the character of Albert and gave the film four stars out of five.
 Tenani French of View New Zealand also praised the decision to tackle a tougher storyline while maintaining much of the comedic charm of the first film.
 Russell Baillie of The New Zealand Herald gave the film a negative review, pointing out plot weaknesses and criticising the "cartoonish" feel of the film.
 However he praised the broad comedy and "conviction" of newcomer Kirk Torrance.
-Kirk Torrance's character and the Australian siblings were noted by Press reviewer James Croot as the only flaws in a well-written and well-acted illustration of Polynesian life in New Zealand.
+Kirk Torrance's character and the Australian siblings were noted by Stuff reviewer James Croot as the only flaws in a well-written and well-acted illustration of Polynesian life in New Zealand.
 Dominic Corry of The New Zealand Herald entered the cinema hoping to enjoy the film but found it unsatisfying.
 Graeme Tuckett of The Dominion Post gave the film a scathing review, calling it "plotless" and awarding it one and a half stars out of five.
 A review in The National Business Review, criticised the high amount of product placement in the film.